coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 chaos-aligned.

-Each part of the moral/ethical alignment trait has a descriptor, either "mildly" or "strongly," to show how powerful the influence of alignment is on the plane.
+Each part of the moral/ethical alignment trait has a descriptor, either “mildly” or “strongly,” to show how powerful the influence of alignment is on the plane.

-*Mildly Aligned:* Creatures who have an alignment opposite that of a mildly aligned plane take a --2 circumstance penalty on all Charisma-based checks.
+*Mildly Aligned:* Creatures who have an alignment opposite that of a mildly aligned plane take a –2 circumstance penalty on all Charisma-based checks.

-*Strongly Aligned:* On planes that are strongly aligned, a --2 circumstance penalty applies on all Charisma-based checks made by all creatures not of the plane's alignment.
-In addition, the --2 penalty affects all Intelligence-based and Wisdom-based checks, too.
+*Strongly Aligned:* On planes that are strongly aligned, a –2 circumstance penalty applies on all Charisma-based checks made by all creatures not of the plane’s alignment.
+In addition, the –2 penalty affects all Intelligence-based and Wisdom-based checks, too.

 The penalties for the moral and ethical components of the alignment